 GedSite creates web pages from a GEDCOM file.
 It generates either narrative or grid style person pages, a master index, a surname index, source pages, and any other pages you wish to add.
 You can review the site on your own PC before you share it with anyone.
 You can publish it on the web, or distribute it via a DVD or flash drive.

 The best way to learn what GedSite can do is to review the sites published by GedSite users.

 What You Need

 GedSite requires a GEDCOM file.
 It supports GEDCOM v5.5+ files from any genealogy program, but has special handling for GEDCOM files written by Family Historian, Family Tree Maker, Legacy, and RootsMagic.
-It also has special rules for GEDCOM files written by The Master Genealogist (TMG) v9.04+, but if you use TMG, you should use Second Site, my web site builder for TMG projects.
+It will also read the project database from The Master Genealogist (TMG) v9.04+, but if you use TMG, you should probably use Second Site, my web site builder for TMG projects.

 Quick!
 How Do I Make A Site?

 GedSite supports hundreds of options.
 First-time users can safely ignore almost all of them.
 After you get comfortable with the program, browse around the user interface, and experiment.